Inference for high-dimensional instrumental variables regression: Materials required for Section

 The oracle bounds rely on the good behavior of certain moduli of continuity of the empirical Gram matrices~$\rSzh=\dZ^\top\dZ/n$ and~$\rSdh=\dDh^\top\dDh/n$.
 We codify this requirement in the following definition.

-\begin{defi}[Compatibility condition] For a given index set~$\idx\subseteq[p]$,~$p\in\N$, define the double-cone \be \cone(\idx) \smallpad{:=} \bset{\diff\in\R^{p}\setminus\0 : \|\diff_{\idx^\comp}\|_1\le3\|\diff_{\idx}\|_1}\,. \ee We say that the \emph{compatibility condition} holds for the matrix~$\aM \in \R^{\n \times p}$ relative to the index set~$\idx$ and the constant~$\ccomp^2>0$ defined as \be \ccomp^2 \equals \inf_{\diff\in\cone(\idx)} \frac{|\idx|\|\aM\diff\|_2^2}{\n\|\diff\|_1^2} \ee if the latter is greater than zero.
+\begin{defi}[Compatibility condition] For a given index set~$\idx\subseteq[p]$,~$p\in\N$, define the double-cone \be \cone(\idx) \smallpad{:=} \bset{\diff\in\R^{p}\setminus\0 : \|\diff_{\idx^\comp}\|_1\le3\|\diff_{\idx}\|_1}\,. \ee We say that the \emph{compatibility condition} holds for the matrix~$\aM \in \R^{\n \times p}$ relative to the index set~$\idx$ and the constant~$\ccomp^2>0$ defined as \be \ccomp^2 \equals \inf_{\diff\in\cone(\idx)} \frac{|\idx|\|\aM\diff\|_2^2}{\n\|\diff_{\idx}\|_1^2} \ee if the latter is greater than zero.
 We call the quantity~$\ccomp^2$ the~\emph{compatibility constant}. \end{defi}

 The compatibility condition is so named because it interfaces between the~$\ell_1$ norm of the estimation error and the~$\ell_2$ prediction error of the Lasso estimator.
-It is instrumental in bounding the estimation and prediction error of the Lasso and is a standard assumption in~$\ell_1$-regularized estimation literature.
-For this purpose, the index set~$\idx$ is taken to be the active set of the target regression parameter \cite[Chapter 6]{BvdG11}.
-The constant~3 is arbitrary; alternative choices require adjustment of other constants that appear in the bounds \cite{BRT09}.
+It is a standard tool in the $\ell_1$-regularized estimation literature to ensure identifiability: it limits the correlations among the predictors such that the estimator can discriminate between the ``relevant'' parameters with index in~$\idx$ and the remaining parameters.
+For this purpose, the index set~$\idx$ is taken to be the active set of the target regression parameter~\cite[Chapter 6]{BvdG11}.

+The set $\cone(\idx)$ increases with increasing active set~$\idx$; hence, the larger~$\idx$, the more restrictive the compatibility condition becomes.
+This means that in such theories, identifiability and sparsity are closely intertwined.

+The constant~3 is arbitrary.
+Alternative choices require adjustment of other constants that appear in the bounds \cite{BRT09}.
 A related, slightly stronger condition known as the \emph{restricted eigenvalue condition} is elsewhere used for the same end \cite{BRT09, BvdG11, vdGB09}.
+The only known task where such conditions can be avoided is prediction~\cite{Dalalyan17,hebiri2013correlations,lederer2019,vandegeer,doi:10.1002/sta4.186}.

 The compatibility and restricted eigenvalue conditions are sometimes defined more generally in terms of the cardinality $s$ of the index set $S$ rather than a specific index set.
 For instance,~\cite[Assumption~RE$(s,c_0)$]{BRT09} require for their restricted eigenvalue condition that the quantity \be \kappa(s,c_0) \smallpad{:=} \min_{\substack{S\subseteq[p]:|S|\le s}} \min_{\substack{\diff\neq\0:\\\|\diff_{S^\comp}\|_1\le c_0\|\diff_S\|_1}} \|\aM\diff\|_2/(\sqrt{\n}\|\diff_{S}\|_2) \ee be bounded away from zero.
 The rationale for taking the minimum over all such index sets~$S$ is that the true support of~$\rb$ is unknown.
 See also the discussion of~\cite{RZ12}.
 We note also that the compatibility and restricted eigenvalue conditions can be replaced by slightly weaker assumptions at the cost of more involved definitions \cite{Dalalyan17}.